 this is me

-I'm a museum educator and an artist.
+I'm an artist with an innate inclination toward public engagement and community education.
 My art practice includes photo works, writing, zines, and artist books.

 Under the zoetrope banner I focus primarily on photo-based work and writing, often combined in what I call composite compositions.
 Some projects are ongoing and are updated and adapted across time.
 Other projects are one-offs.
 Some projects remain unfinished.